-At just under \$137,000, the median household income in San Mateo County is nearly double that of the U.S. as a whole (which is about \$69,000).
-This does not mean San Mateo residents are twice as prosperous as other Americans as they also bear higher costs of living.
-Nor does it mean that every community in the county is equal; some neighborhoods within Redwood City, Daly City, and South San Francisco, for example, have much lower median incomes compared to the county average (see Figure 3).
+At just under \$137,000, the median household income in San Mateo County is nearly double that of the U.S. median (which is about \$69,000).
+This does not mean San Mateo residents are twice as prosperous as other Americans as they bear significantly higher costs of living.
+Nor does it mean that every community in the county is equal; some neighborhoods within Redwood City, Daly City, and South San Francisco, for example, have much lower median incomes compared to the county average (Figure 3).

 Economic outcomes also differ significantly when disaggregated by race.
-By several measures, the county's Asian population - its largest community of color - has fared similarly to white non-Hispanic residents overall, although disparities exist between Asian sub-groups that data sources used for this report do not capture.
-All other communities of color experience lower median incomes and higher poverty rates compared to white residents.
+By several measures, the county's Asian population - its largest community of color - has fared similarly to White non-Hispanic residents overall, although disparities exist between Asian sub-groups that data sources used for this report do not capture.
+All other communities of color experience lower median incomes and higher poverty rates compared to White residents (Figures 4 and 5).

-Unemployment rates follow a similar pattern.
+Unemployment rates follow a similar pattern (Figure 6).
 The exception is Hispanic/Latino unemployment, which is similar to that of White and Asian populations.
-Despite maintaining high employment, Hispanic/Latino populations earn a median income that is much lower due to low wages, and have higher poverty rates.
+Despite maintaining high employment, Hispanic/Latino populations have higher poverty rates and earn a median income that is much lower due to low wages.

-"I live in a community that day to day lives in poverty, in a county known to be one of the wealthiest counties in California.
+"I live in a community that day to day lives in poverty, in a county known to be one of the wealthiest in California.
 The local community is comprised of low-income families.
 Some of these parents must hold anywhere from 2 to 3 jobs just to make it by.
 There are low-income areas like these in the county that are segregated from the wealthy.
-The poor have worse school systems, unsafe drop-off and pick-up locations for kids, no traffic control, and roads in bad shape.
-It is unknown if the water in our schools is filtered.
-Many low-income families are immigrants who have limitations to persuade an education or to obtain a better job with better pay.
+The poor have worse school systems, unsafe drop-off and pick-up locations for kids, no traffic control, and roads in bad shape...
+Many lowincome families are immigrants who have limitations to pursue an education or to obtain a better job with better pay.
 The economic system does not make any sense since the cost of living is higher than the minimum pay rate."

-Figure 3: Median household income by census tract in San Mateo County and surrounding areas
+Figure 3: Median household income by census tract in San Mateo County